learn-co-curriculum/fewpjs-oo-classes-working-in-collaboration/README.md

 ## Introduction

-Using Object Oriented JavaScript, we can encapsulate closely related data and behavior.
-Using `class`es, properties, methods, getters and setters, we can finely tune how our data is accessed and modified.
-And since everything is wrapped up, together, no matter where an `class` instance is needed, it behaves in a way we've defined.
-A single cell in a soup of code.
+Using Object Oriented JavaScript, we can encapsulate closely related data and behaviors.
+Using `class`es, properties, methods, getters and setters, we are able to finely tune how our data is accessed and modified.
+And since everything is wrapped up together, no matter where an `class` instance is needed, it behaves in the way we've defined.

 With that foundation, we're now going to look at what happens when we write multiple, related `class`es.
-Object Orientation is particularly effective when it comes to representing systems of inter-related things.
+Object Orientation is particularly effective when it comes to representing systems of interrelated things.

-In this lesson, we're going to look at some of the ways in which `class`es can interact, and the benefits that `class` relationships can provide us.
+In this lesson, we're going to look at some of the ways in which `class`es can interact and the benefits that `class` relationships can provide us.

 ## Multiple Class Objects Reduce